collocations.org

 1. power to choose; desire

-indomitable, iron, strong
+great, indomitable, iron, strong

-her indomitable will to win His unassuming matter concealed an iron will.
+His unassuming manner concealed an iron will.

-weak | free | conscious | collective, general, majority, national, popular, public
+collective, general, majority, national, popular, public

 Is that the general will, that we keep the present voting arrangements?

-The government lacked the political will to reform the tax system. (see also ‘goodwill’)
+The government lacked the political will to reform the tax system.

-VERB + WILL
+VERB + will

 have

-She''s got a very strong will.
+She has a very strong will.

-lack | exercise, exert | lose
+exercise, exert

-She''s lost the will to try and change things.
+She's lost the will to try and change things.

 break, drain, sap